api3dao/airnode/packages/airnode-examples/README.md

 ### 16. Allow the sponsor to pay for requests made by the requester

-In order to prevent misuse, each sponsor has to explicitely approve a requester.
-Once the requester is approved, his requests can be paid by this sponsor.
+In order to prevent misuse, each sponsor has to explicitly approve a requester.
+Once the requester is approved, requests can be paid by this sponsor.

 ```sh
 yarn sponsor-requester